morpheus65535/bazarr/CONTRIBUTING.md

 - Git.
 - UI testing must be done using Chrome latest version.

+## Warning ##
+As we're using Git in the development process, you better disable automatic update of Bazarr in UI or you may get your changes overwritten.
+Alternatively, you can completely disable the update module by running Bazarr with `--no-update` command line argument.

 ## Branching ##
 ### Basic rules ###
 - `master` contains only stable releases (which have been merged to `master`) and is intended for end-users.